scalalandio/chimney/docs/source/cookbook/libraries-with-smart-constructors.rst

 .. code-block:: scala

-  // assuming Scala 3 or -Xsource:3 for fixed private constructors final case class Username private (value: String) object Username {
+  // assuming Scala 3 or -Xsource:3 for fixed private constructors
+  // so that Username.apply and .copy would be private final case class Username private (value: String) object Username {
     def parse(value: String): Either[String, Username] =